Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 Smith’s family, including her five-year-old son, still visit her in the hospital.

-Newkirk said doctors told the family that the fetus has fluid on the brain and that they're concerned about his health.
+Newkirk told WXIA that doctors told the family that the fetus has fluid on the brain and that they’re concerned about his health.

 “She’s pregnant with my grandson.
 But he may be blind, may not be able to walk, may not survive once he’s born,” Newkirk said.
-She has not commented on whether the family wants Smith removed from life support.
+She has not said whether the family wants Smith removed from life support.

 Monica Simpson, executive director of SisterSong, the lead plaintiff in a lawsuit challenging Georgia’s abortion law, said the situation is problematic.